Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Conclusion

-\paragraph*{Summary.} We have investigated in the present work correlation functions of components of strain tensor fields in two-dimensional, isotropic and achiral elastic bodies.
-This was done theoretically using the general mathematical structure of isotropic tensor fields (cf.~Appendix~\ref{ten_field}) and the equipartition theorem of statistical physics applied to strain fluctuations in reciprocal space using NRC (cf.~Appendices~\ref{app_fq} and \ref{app_moments}).
-Numerically we have tested our predictions by means of glass-forming particles deep in the glass regime.
+\paragraph*{Strain correlation functions.} The present work has focused on correlation functions of components of strain tensor fields in two-dimensional, isotropic and achiral elastic bodies.
+This was done theoretically using \begin{itemize} \item the general mathematical structure of isotropic tensor fields as summarized in Sec.~\ref{theo_cabcd}, cf.~Eq.~(\ref{eq_theo_cabcd}), and in more detail in Appendix~\ref{ten} and \item the well-known equipartition theorem of statistical physics for macroscopic strain fluctuations in reciprocal space, cf.~Eq.~(\ref{eq_intro_ICF_qlow}). \end{itemize} Numerically we have tested our predictions by means of glass-forming particles deep in the glass regime.
 This shows that these correlation functions may depend on the coordinates of the field variable ($q_{\alpha}$ in reciprocal space or $r_{\alpha}$ in real space) and implies in turn that they depend in general on the direction of the field vector and on the orientation of the coordinate system.
 Scaling with $x=\theta-\alpha$ these angular dependencies are distinct from those of ordinary anisotropic systems.
-Importantly, correlation functions of strain tensor fields are components of an isotropic forth-order tensor field, Eq.~(\ref{eq_isofield_cabcd}), being characterized by the two ICFs $\cone(q)$ and $\cfour(q)$.
-Fortunately, $\cone(q)$ and $\cfour(q)$ are known from the equipartition theorem to become constant in the low-$q$ limit (cf.~Appendix~\ref{app_moments}).
-With the asymptotic plateau values being given by the macroscopic Lam\'e coefficients $\lambda$ and $\mu$, Eq.~(\ref{eq_ICF_qlow}), all strain correlation functions are determined and all (finite) real-space strain correlations must be long-ranged decaying as $1/r^2$ (cf.~Fig.~\ref{fig_Cabcd_rproj}).
-We thus obtain similar results as in our recent study on correlation functions of stress tensor fields \cite{spmP5a} (where time-averaged stress fields have been probed while correlations of instantaneous strain fields without time shifts have been considered in the present study).
-Our numerical findings do agree with other studies of strain correlations \cite{Fuchs16,Fuchs18b} being, however, now traced back to the system isotropy and the tensor field nature of the probed correlations.
+Importantly, correlation functions of strain tensor fields are components of an isotropic forth-order tensor field, Eq.~(\ref{eq_theo_cabcd}), being characterized by the two ICFs $\cone(q)$ and $\cfour(q)$.
+With the asymptotic plateau values being given by two Lam\'e coefficients, Eq.~(\ref{eq_intro_ICF_qlow}), all strain correlation functions are determined and all (finite) real-space strain correlations must be long-ranged decaying as $1/r^2$ (cf.~Fig.~\ref{fig_Cabcd_rproj}).
+We thus obtain similar results as in our recent study on correlation functions of stress tensor fields \cite{spmP5a}.
+Note that {\em time-averaged} stress fields have been probed in the latter study while correlations of {\em instantaneous} strain fields have been considered here.
+Our numerical findings do agree with other studies of strain correlations \cite{Fuchs16,Fuchs18b,Reichman21b} being, however, now traced back to the isotropy of the system and the tensor field nature of the probed correlations.
 Importantly, we have given here a complete and asymptotically exact description for the correlation functions of strain tensor fields of isotropic elastic bodies.
-The additional assumption of localized plastic rearrangements (``Eshelbies") made in several current studies \cite{Bocquet04,Bocquet09,Barrat14c,Reichman21b} thus appears to be unnecessary \cite{foot_wiki_Occam}.
+No additional physical assumption is thus needed (for sufficiently small wavevectors).